Ngum12/linear_regression_model/README.md

 Interested in contributing?
 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## ✍️ Author
-[Ngum Dieudonne]
+Ngum Dieudonne
-- Email: [d.ngum@alustudent.com]
+- Email: d.ngum@alustudent.com
 - LinkedIn: [Your LinkedIn Profile](https://www.linkedin.com/in/ngum-dieudonne/)

 ## 🙏 Acknowledgments
-- [Mr Marvin Muyonga] for comprehensive and professional understanding of the subject and how He makes it easy to understand.
+- Mr Marvin Muyonga: for comprehensive and professional understanding of the subject and how He makes it easy to understand.
-- [perplexity.ai] for comprehensive African conflict data search made easy
+- perplexity.ai: for comprehensive African conflict data search made easy
-- [Render] for my free API and work deployment.
+- Render: for my free API and work deployment.
 - Our academic advisors for guidance

 ---